 British Lion eggs are all subject to the stringent guidelines of the British Lion Code of Practice, which guarantees the safety standards of Lion marked eggs.
-British Lion eggs are the only eggs recognised by the Food Standards Agency (FSA) as being safe to be served runny or even raw to vulnerable groups such as pregnant women, infants, children and elderly people.
+British Lion eggs are recognised by the Food Standards Agency (FSA) as being safe to be served runny or even raw to vulnerable groups such as pregnant women, infants, children and elderly people.
 It’s important for caterers to ensure that each egg delivered is stamped with the British Lion mark on the shell before using them.

 It is the caterer’s responsibility to serve food meeting due diligence requirements, as well as storing and handling eggs correctly so the product can be consumed safely.
 Using eggs produced to British Lion standards and following simple guidelines, can help meet your due diligence requirements:

 - Use British Lion eggs - look for the Lion mark on eggs and packs.

 - Use within the best-before date stamped on each British Lion egg.

 - Caterers should store eggs in a refrigerator; if this is not possible caterers should store eggs in the coolest storage area possible whilst keeping to a regular delivery pattern with a minimum volume of orders.